Chip Conley: Community activism

-Conley founded San Francisco's annual Celebrity Pool Toss fundraiser, which has raised millions for inner city families in San Francisco's Tenderloin District, where Conley's first hotel, the Phoenix, is located.
+Conley founded San Francisco's annual TNDC Celebrity Pool Toss fundraiser, which has raised millions for inner city families in San Francisco's Tenderloin District, where Conley's first hotel, the Phoenix, is located.
 He also created the annual Hotel Hero Awards that recognize the work of line-level hospitality staff.
 He served on the Glide Memorial Board for nearly a decade, as well as the boards for the Burning Man Project and the Esalen Institute.
 He now serves on the board of Encore.org and the advisory board for the Stanford Center for Longevity.